wemiibidun/well_management_system/README.md

 ## Introduction
 The aim of this project is create a well management system app that is able to interact with the REST API to allow users to either create, delete, update or view well details.
-The users also has the ability to view well history if needed.
+The users also have the ability to view the well history of a specific if needed.

 #### Available Scripts